Extended events in SQL server- top 5 use

 Learning Curve

-Compared to certain other monitoring and profiling tools in SQL Server, Extended Events have a higher learning curve.
-The principles and intricacies of event sessions, targets, and configuration choices may take some time for users to grasp.
+Compared to certain other monitoring and profiling tools in SQL Server, Extended Events has a higher learning curve.
+Users may take some time to grasp the principles and intricacies of event sessions, targets, and configuration choices.

 Limited GUI Tools